 Exam Board BTEC Technical Award in Health and Social Care Level 2 Introduction This course is a vocational qualification which enables students to gain an insight into the core values, services and career opportunities in the health and social care sector.
 There are 3 components in the course: Component 1: Human Lifespan Development : Students learn the stages we go through from birth to old age, typical development across the life stages and how different life events impact on growth and development.
 Component 2: Health and Social Care Services and Values: Students study health and social care services and how they meet the needs of real service users.
 They also develop skills in applying care values.
 Component 3: Health and Wellbeing : Students study factors that affect health and wellbeing, learn about physiological and lifestyle indicators, and how to design a health and wellbeing improvement plan.
 Who might enjoy this course?
 The course is particularly relevant for students considering working with people in a caring, education or health role, but will be enjoyed by anyone interested in learning more about real life situations and events and how they impact on people's lives.
 BTEC Health and Social Care offers an alternative way to study.
 60% of the course is completed through exam board set assignments which we do through years 10 and 11 in lesson time.
 This means the final exam is worth 40% which is a lot less than many other courses.
-Assessment and examination details The course is assessed at Pass, Merit and Distinction at level 1 and Pass, Merit, Distinction and Distinction at level 2.
+Assessment and examination details The course is assessed at Pass, Merit and Distinction at Level 1 and Pass, Merit, Distinction and Distinction at Level 2.
 Level 2 grades Pass to Distinction are equivalent to GCSE grades 4-9.
+A Level 1 qualification is a very good foundation for Level 2 study post 16.
 The course is divided into internally and externally assessed components: 60% of the course is internally assessed.
-Students complete 4 written assignments, This form of assessment allows students to continually improve their work based on the feedback that they receive in class.
-Component 3 is assessed through an external exam at the end of Year 11 which makes up the remaining 40% of the course.
+Students complete two PSAs (Pearson Set Assignments), one in Year 10 and one in Year 11.
+These are written open book assignments based on what the students have studied in class.
+This form of assessment allows students to resubmit and improve their work based on the feedback that they receive.
+The remaining 40% of the qualification is assessed through an external exam at the end of Year 11.
 What skills might I develop?
 Students develop strong organisational skills and strengthen their ability to be independent learners and researchers.
 The course offers the opportunity to develop a wide variety of transferable skills including collaboration, communication, handling data, and practising empathy and concern for the welfare of others.
 Progression routes and opportunities with Health and Social Care?
-This course offers an excellent progression route to Level 3 Health and Social Care courses and T levels in Health, Healthcare Sciences and Education and Childcare It also offers valuable knowledge and skills for post-16 courses in psychology, biology, PE, sport studies and child development.
+This course offers an excellent progression route to Level 2 and Level 3 Health and Social Care courses and T levels in Health, Healthcare Sciences and Education and Childcare It also offers valuable knowledge and skills for post-16 courses in psychology, biology, PE, sport studies and child development.
 It can be a starting point for apprenticeships and jobs in the health and social care services for example nursing, physiotherapy, occupational therapy, midwifery, nursery nursing, teaching, social work and care work.
 Further information can be obtained from: Mrs Bell